AviatrixSystems/Docs/HowTos/insane_mode_perf.rst

 Test Result Summary
 --------------------------

-Aviatrix High Performance Encryption (HPE), also known as Insane Mode, achieves line rate performance with encryption in AWS when Jumbo frames are deployed.
+Aviatrix High Performance Encryption (HPE), also known as ActiveMesh Insane Mode, achieves line rate performance with encryption in AWS when Jumbo frames are deployed.
 Azure has smaller Jumbo Frame size and has less performance results. .

 Insane Mode Performance Test Topologies